tobiastimm/frontend-coding-first-steps/src/06/README.md

 > The `img` tag is one of the exceptions that doesn't need a closing or self-closing tag!

-Each image should contain a `src` attribute with the path/url to the image and for accessibility reason an `alt` title, which is used by screen readers or when the image couldn't be loaded properly.
+Each image should contain an `src` attribute with the path/URL to the image and, for an accessibility reason, an `alt` title used by screen readers or when the browser couldn't load the image properly.

 > Despite the normal `img` tag there was also introduced a new [`picture`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/picture)